chriskay25/bucket_list/README.md

 # Bucket List Sinatra App

-This Sinatra-based web app allows users to create bucket lists and keep track of destinations they would like to visit and experiences they'd like to have before they die.
+This Sinatra-based web app allows users to create bucket lists and keep track of destinations they would like to visit before they die.

 ## Installation